pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 30. Years ago students could be sent to prison if they skipped classes.

-Item.
 30. Anos atrás os estudantes poderiam ser enviados para a prisão, se faltassem as aulas.

 Then there's the flip side, in which students and parents are penalized for unexcused absences.
 In the past, parents have been sentenced to jail time for failing to get their children to school.